prayagmittalxebian/GenieMobilityBoilerplate/README.md

 </div>

-# TheCodingMachine React Native boilerplate
+# Prayag Genie React Native boilerplate

 This project is a [React Native](https://facebook.github.io/react-native/) boilerplate that can be used to kickstart a mobile application.